diversenok/VclEx/Readme.md

 ## How to use

 To compile and design projects that depend on this library inside IDE you need to install it first.
 To do so, open **VclExtension.dproj**, right click on it in the Projects window and choose _Install_.
-It will compile the package and add the visual component to the Components toolbar under Win32Ex page.
+It will compile the package and add the visual component to the Components toolbar under the `Extensions` page.
 To uninstall, go to Component -> Install Packages and remove "Vcl Extended Components" package.

 When using in a VCL application make sure to add the sources (*.pas) to your project by going to Project -> Add to project.

-The project was created in Delphi 10.3, although it should be possible to open it in older versions of Delphi (like XE8).
+The project targets Delphi 12, but it should be possible to use in older versions of Delphi (like XE8).
+If it doesn't work, please open an GitHub issue.

 ## Demo